 ‘Dotted Eight Cafe’

 The Dotted Eight Cafe is situated down a quiet street off the main drag in Orange’s town centre.
 When I am there, I’m not sure what the ‘studio’ part is about because it doesn’t look arty at all, if anything, it’s quite the opposite.
 It’s after I have a peak at the web page and learn that the ‘studio’ refers to a professional acoustically designed recording studio.
 Maybe that’s out the back, or maybe I am sitting smack bang in the middle of it as I see an old school piano that reminds me of music lessons back in the 1970s.
 Wherever it is, I don’t care, as I am here for the scones, and I see them sitting snugly on a cake plate.
 The scones look fresh and appealing but are a bit tough when I bite in to them.
 I have a second opinion from my tasting companion and he agrees.
-The jam is average and the cream is freshly whipped although just a bit airy.
-A great choice having the T2 teas.
+The jam is average and the cream is freshly whipped although a bit airy.

 Tea: A choice of loose-leaf T2 teas including Chai.

 Overall: Friendly staff and pleasant.